lcx366/GGTOOLS/README.md

  - Add other destriping filters, such as P4M6

  - Add other map projections, such as AlbersEqualArea

- - Fix the issue that the boundary file goes across the prime meridian

  - Find a way to quickly calculate the uncertainty of the grid data